Mike12041204/cuQC/README.md

 * CUDA: 12.2.0

 ## Dataset
-* See the related paper for links to all the used data sets, and refer to the `Preparing datasets` section on how to ready them or other graphs for running by cuQC.
+* See the related paper for links to all the used data sets, and refer to the `Preparing Datasets` section on how to prepare them or other graphs for running by cuQC.